VS Code Extension

 skylos --version

-3. Add your API key
+3. Add your API key for fixes

 - Open VS Code Settings (